-- Be available to staff if they are unable to contact the DDSL, DSL or the CEO and support is needed urgently, or where it is not appropriate for them to contact them because concerns relate to them. - Be the Lead Trustee for online safety, specifically for Filtering and Monitoring to ensure that the organisation take its responsibilities seriously, that an annual audit of online safety is complete (to include Filtering and Monitoring). - See also responsibilities for staff (below).
+- Be available to staff if they are unable to contact the DDSL, DSL or the CEO and support is needed urgently, or where it is not appropriate for them to contact them because concerns relate to them. - Be the Lead Trustee for online safety, specifically for Filtering and Monitoring to support the organisation to take its responsibilities seriously, that an annual audit of online safety is complete (to include Filtering and Monitoring). - See also responsibilities for staff (below).